sauce-archives/help/docs/tools/manual-testing.md

 </br>

-<h3 id="share-device">Share your Device With Colleagues and Customers</h3>
+<h3 id="share-device">Share your Device with Colleagues and Customers</h3>

-When you share a device the recipient can see the screen of the device in real time.
+When you share a device, the recipient can see the screen of the device in real time.
 It makes collaborative work much easier.
-Demonstrate clients the latest updates of the app or show your colleagues exactly where you found a problem.
+Demonstrate to clients the latest updates of the app or show your colleagues exactly where you found a problem.

-1. Login and navigate to manual testing
+1. Login and navigate to manual testing.
-2. Open a device and look for "Share Device" in the left menu
+2. Open a device and look for "Share Device" in the left menu.
-3. Create a link and send it to your customer/developer
+3. Create a link and send it to your customer/developer.
-4. Now the recipient can see the device in real time
+4. Now the recipient can see the device in real time.

 <br>
 <img src="/img/tools/manual/share-device.png" alt="Share Device">